WHC Gjorche Petrov: History

+In 2025 the Gjorche Petrov team won the Cup and the Championship once again for a golden double.
+It's the club's 21st Championship title and 18th Cup title.

 European Glory Days Arena

 SRC Kale -Sports and Recreation Center is a multi-functional indoor sports arena.
 Kale means Fortress Citadel, named after the Skopje's Fortress, located right next to the hall.
 The capacity of the hall is 4.300 spectators.

 Hall is also known as "Macedonian handball fortress".

 The hall is mainly used for handball, although it is suitable for matches in others sports: boxing, wrestling, basketball, volleyball, and music concerts.